shakacode/react_on_rails_pro/docs/glossary.md

 ### Client Component Manifest
 A JSON file mapping component paths to their corresponding JavaScript chunks.
 Used by RSC to determine which client-side code to load for hydration.

-### RSC Support Configuration
-Configuration option in React on Rails Pro that enables RSC features through the `enable_rsc_support` setting.

 ### RSC URL Path
 The endpoint path where RSC requests are handled, defaulting to "rsc/" in the React on Rails Pro configuration.